 And what's the solution?

-The Fake News epidemic is happening in a information system where there are people involved, not just machines.
+The fake news epidemic is happening in an information system where there are people involved, not just machines.
 But while in the past people where only consumer or producer of data, I believe it is time for people to have an active role in such information systems, to counteract the possible issues with a controlled combination of machine and human intelligence.

 Of course, by doing that we need to account for the inefficiencies, biases and every other characteristic that people bring.
 So we need to develop new classes of computational systems that are able to put machine and human intelligence together.
 That is my research line.
 You could apply it in a lot of domains where information systems are at center stage, to a variety of applications: from crowd sensing in smart cities to online news verification.